yianoohh0/QUARCS_stellarium-web-engine/doc/cla/sign-cla.md

 # Sign the QUARCS_Stellarium Web CLA

-In order for your contribution to Stellarium Web to be accepted, you have to sign the QUARCS_Stellarium Web Contributor License Agreement (CLA).
+In order for your contribution to QUARCS_Stellarium Web to be accepted, you have to sign the QUARCS_Stellarium Web Contributor License Agreement (CLA).
 More information about this requirement is explained in the [FAQ](#faq).